 Estimated price per pack

 Eggplants belong to the nightshade family of vegetables, which also includes tomatoes, sweet peppers and potatoes.
 They grow in a manner much like tomatoes, hanging from the vines of a plant that grows several feet in height.
 It has a marked precocity with very shiny purple colored fruits that make it highly popular with farmers and consumers.
-It has a sweet-spicy, very good in the kitchen.
+It has a sweet-spicy flavour, very good in the kitchen.

 Eggplant becomes bitter with age.
 Store in a cool dry place and use within a day or two of purchase.
 To store longer, place in the refrigerator.